allianz/ng-aquila/projects/ng-aquila/src/file-uploader/file-uploader.md

 #### Max file size
 The max file size is set via the `[maxFileSize]` property.
 Please note that the file size is passed in bytes.

 The returned error is `NxFileUploadMaxFileSize`.

 The server's errors can be handled by setting the file state as shown in this example.

 <!-- example(file-uploader-validation) -->

 #### Accepted file types
-The permitted file types are set on the native input[type='file'] element.
+The permitted file types can be set via `[accept]` and are passed down to the native input[type='file'] element.

-The returned error is  `NxFileUploadFileTypeNotAccepted`.
+Additionally, there is a basic client side validation integrated in the component which returns the error `NxFileUploadFileTypeNotAccepted`.
+However, **files should be always verified on the server side**.

 <!-- example(file-uploader-type-validation) -->